milvus-io/milvus/docs/design_docs/index_design.md

 RootCoord, it will first check whether the same index has been created according to the index parameters.
 If yes, it would return the IndexBuildID of the existing task.
 Otherwise, it would assign a globally unique IndexBuildID to the task, record the task in the MetaTable, write the MetaTable to etcd, and then return the IndexBuildID to RootCoord.
-RootCoord confirms the index building was generated successfully by the IndexBuildID.
+RootCoord confirms that the index building is generated successfully by the IndexBuildID.
 At this time, the index construction is not completed yet.
 IndexCoord starts a background process to find all the index tasks that need to be allocated periodically, and then allocates them to IndexNode for actual execution.